UEFA Euro 2016 bids: Turkey

 Following its unsuccessful bids for Euro 2008 (a joint bid with Greece) and 2012, Turkey's renewed intentions for hosting Euro 2016 were first declared by late Turkish Football Federation (TFF) president Hasan Doğan after Euro 2008.
 He also mentioned that there were "positive talks" between him and Michel Platini about this issue.

 On 7 February 2009, the TFF gave UEFA their official candidature brief to host UEFA Euro 2016.
 Amongst the bidders, Turkey remained the only country that had not hosted any European Championship or the World Cup.

-On 23 December 2009, Turkish Minister of Sport Faruk Nafız Özak announced Turkey's official candidature logo and the eight host cities (Ankara, Antalya, Bursa, Eskişehir, İstanbul, İzmir, Kayseri and Konya) and three backup cities (Adana, Şanlıurfa and Trabzon) for the country's bid.
+On 23 December 2009, Turkish Minister of Sport Faruk Nafız Özak announced Turkey's official candidature logo and the eight host cities (Ankara, Antalya, Bursa, Eskişehir, Istanbul, İzmir, Kayseri and Konya) and three backup cities (Adana, Şanlıurfa and Trabzon) for the country's bid.
 Turkey plan to host the tournament with nine stadia in eight cities with Istanbul hosting two stadia.

 Turkey says it won't host any other games if they don't get the 2016 Euro.